mqAncientHistory/cityOfRome/_posts/2018-10-27-ApolloBlog.md

 <a href="https://www.jstor.org/stable/42662641?seq=1#page_scan_tab_contents">Hill, The Temples and Statues of Apollo in Rome&quot;, <em>The Numismatic Chronicle and Journal of the Royal Numismatic Society</em></a>
 </p>
 <p>
-<a href="https://blogs.kent.ac.uk/lucius-romans/2017/06/13/the-temple-of-apollo-medicus-sosianus-restoration-and-politics-under-augustus/">JV99, The Temple of Apollo Medicus Sosianus: Restoration under Augustus, University of Kent</a>
+<a href="https://blogs.kent.ac.uk/lucius-romans/2017/06/13/the-temple-of-apollo-medicus-sosianus-restoration-and-politics-under-augustus/">Mark Crittenden, The Temple of Apollo Medicus Sosianus: Restoration under Augustus, University of Kent</a>
 </p>
 <h1 id="bibliography" class="unnumbered">
 Bibliography